Fazhan-cs/Fazhan-cs/_pages/about.md

   - /about.html
 ---

-I'm a undergraduate student at Nanjing University, working with Dr. [Joshua Apte](https://apte.berkeley.edu/).
-I recieved my PhD degree in Civil and Environmental Engineering from University of Washington in 2023.
-My PhD advisor is Dr. [Julian Marshall](https://depts.washington.edu/airqual/).
-I received a Bachelor's degree in Environmental Engineering and a second Bachelor's degree in Business Administration from Tsinghua University in 2017.
+I'm a undergraduate student at Nanjing University, majoring in computer science and technology.After that, I will continue to study for a master's degree in Nanjing University

-My research interest is in air pollution exposure assessment, including:

-(1) sources and spatial patterns of ambient air pollution that people breathe, using both empirical and source-receptor models;

-(2) Environmental Justice: how those exposures correlate with race and socioeconomic status;

-(3) Environmental Policy: how to reduce those exposures and exposure inequalities.

-I have experience in statistical machine learning, biostatistics, and geospatial data analysis.
-I also have strong experience in developing reduced complexity air quality model.
+My research interest is Computer Vision and Medical Image Analysis,including:Semi supervised medical image segmentation, and Weakly supervised learning.

-I can be reached at yuzhouw[AT]berkeley[DOT]edu.
+I can be reached at 201220041@smail.nju.edu.cn